AGPlested/ASCAM/README.md

         * For each level "Si" (i = 0,1,2,3.. where 0 usually corresponds to the shut state)
             * the start time of the first event at the level
             * the duration of the first event at each level
+* Lists: You can make multiple lists of selected episodes.
+    * To do this you need to define a `New List` which prompts you to define a `Key` (a single keystroke) and a `Name` you want to call your list.
+    * You can populate your list of episodes by going through the episodes in the list on the right panel and pressing the selected `Key`.
+An episode can belong to multiple lists.
+    * If you want, you can export the data in order to save your selections.
+The export dialog gives you the option to select which lists of episodes should be exported.